-Of course you now want to know how to make toe oil, probably because of the great name.
+Of course, you now want to know how to make toe oil – probably because of the great name!
 I mentioned before that neem is rather strong and pungent.
-I warn you that I sometimes get a little hungry when I am blending neem, because it smells to me like a particularly rich beef stock.
-Yum, but not really what one expects from an essential oil, so I usually try to mask it with other oils that smell great and are also therapeutic.
-I start with baobab oil as my carrier oil, to help soften the skin and aid in quick absorption.
+I warn you that I sometimes get a little hungry when I am blending neem because it smells to me like a particularly rich beef stock.
+Yum, but not really what one expects from an essential oil.
+I usually try to mask it with other oils that smell great and are also therapeutic.
+I start with Jojoba oil as my carrier oil, to help soften the skin and aid in quick absorption.
 I add a little carrot seed oil for its skin rejuvenating reputation.
 Then comes lots of lavender, because it smells yummy and is wonderfully soothing.
 Last, I add a nice dose of peppermint.
-Peppermint smells fantastic, and my kids will attest its analgesic properties.
+Peppermint smells fantastic, and my kids will attest to its analgesic properties.

 - 20 drops Lavender Oil

 - 10 drops Peppermint Oil

 My toe oil, much like neem, doesn’t sound fancy but packs a double whammy of therapeutic properties.
 It clears my children’s icky foot issues up, soothes their pain, and smells fresh and yummy.
 If my kids beg for it, you know it’s good.

 Floracopeia offers 100% pure neem oil.